JCSDA/jedi-docs/docs/developer/developer_tools/cmake.rst

 :doc:`Singularity <../jedi_environment/singularity>` and
 :doc:`Charliecloud <../jedi_environment/charliecloud>` containers.

-For all systems, you need to have CMake, eigen3, and boost installed before installing ecbuild.
+For all systems, you need to have CMake, eigen3 installed before installing ecbuild.
 To install these on the Mac:

 .. code:: bash